SSrishti2003/NASSCOM-VSD_SoC/README.md

 We use buffers or repeaters to retain signal intergrity.
 They reproduce the same signal they receive and send it again.
 <br>
+<B>LOGIC SYNTHESIS: </B> The first step to convert functionality into legal hardware is this.
+Th output of logic synthesis is the arrangement of gates that will represent original functionality.